 Given that the a7S III can rival some cameras 2 to 3 times more expensive than its MSRP, there are some costs that will sneak up on you that are worth noting if you’re treating it like a cinema video camera,

-A cinema lens works very well on the a7S III, but can take up half the size of the body and might provide some stress over time (i.e. you’ll likely want to invest in some 15mm rods).
+A cinema lens works very well on the a7S III, but can take up half the size of the body and can stress the mount (i.e. you’ll likely want to invest in some 15mm rods and a rod mount.).

 All that said, you usually get what you pay for with a camera, but the above shows the a7S III is a tremendous deal for its price bracket and might be the most advanced camera many videographers need.